-In Midtown, we track quarterly take-up, availability, future supply and investment activity in WC1, WC2, part EC1 and part EC4 for two property cycles.
+In Midtown, we track quarterly take-up, availability, future supply and investment activity in WC1, WC2 and Western EC1 and EC4.
 Our research is backed by the insights of our highly experienced property professionals and is considered among the most reliable and focused for this market.

 Our quarterly reports are published alongside our annual 'Centre of London' research, which monitors the area running from the top of Midtown’s northern border at King’s Cross through to the South Bank, and our bi-annual Midtown Retail Bulletin, which provides a detailed insight into the exciting retail and leisure changes in this continually evolving market.

 Centre of London 2018-19: What does the future hold?